-What you must pay when you get these services Services that are covered for you In-Network Out-of- Network therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year. nutrition therapy services.
-Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year. for Medicare- covered medical nutrition therapy services. nutrition therapy services.
+MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.
 You pay a \$0 copay for the MDPP benefit.
 Medicare Part B prescription drugs Prior authorization, including step therapy, may be required for in-network services.
 These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services.
-Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan.
-After you have paid the annual deductible: You pay 15% coinsurance for Medicare-covered Part B chemotherapy drugs.
-You pay 15% coinsurance for all other Medicare-covered Part B drugs.
-After you have paid the annual deductible: You pay 20% coinsurance for Medicare-covered Part B chemotherapy drugs.
-You pay 20% coinsurance for all other Medicare-covered Part B drugs.
+Covered drugs include: • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services After you have paid the annual deductible: You pay 17% coinsurance for Medicare-covered Part B chemotherapy drugs.
+You pay 17% coinsurance for After you have paid the annual deductible: You pay 19% coinsurance for Medicare-covered Part B chemotherapy drugs.
+You pay 19% coinsurance for